newjersey/navigator.business.nj.gov/content/src/fundings/bond-financing.md

 id: bond-financing
-sidebarCardBodyText: The Bond Financing program provides bond financing to qualified manufacturing companies, 501(c)(3) nonprofit organizations, and other facilities in New Jersey.
+sidebarCardBodyText: The Bond Financing program provides bond financing to qualified manufacturing companies, 501(c)(3) nonprofit organizations, and exempt other facilities in New Jersey.
 openDate: ""
 dueDate: ""
 summaryDescriptionMd: The Bond Financing program provides bond financing to